 Don’t: Be Afraid of Looking Silly

-Silliness can make for some great, spontaneous photos!
+Silliness can make for some great, spontaneous photos, which often become the most treasured ones of all.

 Don’t: Be Too Worried About How You Look

-If you’re too fixed on how your hair looks or whether your eye makeup is up to scratch, you won’t enjoy yourself.
-Besides, photos can always be edited afterwards.
+If you’re too fixed on how your hair looks or whether your eye make-up is up to scratch, you won’t enjoy yourself.
+Photos can always be edited afterwards, so don't let an issue like a few stray strands ruin the moment.